The mystery of how to get google’s featured snippet is finally solved.

 We will lay it out for you in this article.
 So buckle up.

-But before that, you need to know what’s featured snippet?
+But before that, you need to know what’s featured snippet and let’s see some examples of featured snippets.

 Featured snippets are those small boxes below any paid links.
 But above all other links (also known as organic links) related to the search query.

 The featured snippet is a compact block of information (text, table or list) accompanied by its related URL; which addresses the search query without requiring the user to click a link to access the information.